miguelgrinberg/easy-lb-nginx/README.md

     docker run -p 80:80 -p 443:443 -e ETCD_PEERS=http://172.17.0.2:2379,http://172.17.0.3:2379 miguelgrinberg/easy-lb

-In this example, the `ETCD_PEERS` variable is a comma-separated list of URLs for the etcd service, which must be deployed separately.
+The `ETCD_PEERS` variable is a comma-separated list of URLs for the etcd service, which must be deployed separately.
+This variable is required.

 ## Building